 Chef Daniel Bruce

-Chef Daniel Bruce, who celebrated his 27th anniversary as Chef at the Boston Harbor Hotel this year, maintains a unique philosophy of matching dishes to wines by tasting the wine first and creating flavor profiles that enhance both the wine and food experience.
+Chef Daniel Bruce, who is celebrating his 30th anniversary as Chef at the Boston Harbor Hotel in 2019, maintains a unique philosophy of matching dishes to wines by tasting the wine first and creating flavor profiles that enhance both the wine and food experience.
 This approach inspired the Boston Wine Festival as well as Meritage, the Boston Harbor Hotel’s signature restaurant.

 With a passion for food, wine and the art of pairing the two, Chef Daniel Bruce has transformed the culinary landscape for wine and food enthusiasts.

 Born and raised in northern New England, Daniel Bruce graduated with honors from Johnson & Wales University in Rhode Island, and then traveled to Italy and France for more traditional training.
 Upon his return to the United States, he began working in New York City at 21, becoming in quick time the youngest executive chef in the history of that legendary restaurant.
 Daniel’s dream, however, was to return home to New England and find a place where he could fully develop the many dimensions of his talent and culinary interests.
 Now in his third decade at the Boston Harbor Hotel, Daniel has never allowed his time at the hotel to become routine, always finding creative ways to broaden the culinary experience of his restaurants’ patrons and guests of the hotel.